 If you use WordPress, you should check out plugins such as Social Snap.
 Some of the add-ons offer the ability to reshare your old content, while making it easy to encourage social sharing.

-As a side note, you may want to check out this article on WordPress social sharing plugins by WP Superstars.
+As a side note, you may want to check out this article on WordPress social share plugins at Blogging Wizard.

 5. Add a call to action within the post content